 Information Collected Via Your Use of our Website

-We may collect information about you automatically when you are using the Website in a number of different ways; for example:
+We may collect information about you automatically when you are using the Website in a number of different ways.
+For example, XPAN Law may:

-- We may collect and track your IP address; and
+- Collect and track your IP address; and

 This information may be collected via several technologies, including cookies, web beacons, clear GIFs, and other means.
-All of this information belongs to us, and we use it to improve the effectiveness, content, layout, and/or operation of our Website.
-You can remove certain cookies by following the directions in your Internet browser’s “help” file (see below).
-If you disable cookies, your ability to use areas of the Site may be limited.
+All of this information belongs to XPAN Law and used to improve the effectiveness, content, layout, and/or operation of the Website.
+You can remove certain cookies by following the directions in your Internet browser’s “help” file.
+If you disable cookies, your ability to use areas of the Website may be limited.

-We use the information we collect from you when you browse our Sites in the following manner:
+XPAN Law uses the information collected from you when you browse the Website in the following manner:

 You can opt-out of certain use(s) of your personal information, as described below.

-The information we collect automatically is statistical data and generally does not contain personal information.
-However, we may maintain it or associate it with personal information we collect in other ways or receive from third parties.
-We will use this automatically-collected information to improve our Sites and to deliver better and more personalized service, including to:
+The information XPAN Law collects automatically is statistical data and generally does not contain personal information.
+However, XPAN Law may maintain it or associate it with personal information it collects in other ways or receives from third-parties.
+XPAN Law will use this automatically-collected information to improve its Website and to deliver better and more personalized service, including to:

-- Estimate our audience size and usage patterns; and
+- Estimate XPAN Law’s audience size and usage patterns; and

 - Speed up your searches.

-Further, if you want to delete any cookies that are already on your computer, please refer to the file management software to locate the file or directory that stores cookies under the following file names.
-Other information on deleting or controlling cookies is available at www.allaboutcookies.org.
-Please note that by deleting our cookies or disabling future cookies you may not be able to access certain areas or features of our site.
+If you want to delete any cookies that are already on your computer, please refer to the file management software to locate the file or directory that stores cookies.
+Please note that by deleting XPAN Law’s cookies or disabling future cookies, you may not be able to access certain areas or features of its Website.

 Who Has Access to Your Personal Information?

 YOUR PERSONAL INFORMATION WILL NOT BE SOLD.
-Nor will Your Personal Information be licensed or disclosed to unaffiliated third-parties, except in connection with the sale, transfer, merger, consolidation, or other transaction involving all or part of our company or as may be permitted under applicable law.
+Nor will Your Personal Information be licensed or disclosed to unaffiliated third-parties, except in connection with the sale, transfer, merger, consolidation, or other transaction involving all or part of XPAN Law or as may be permitted under applicable law.